grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 ## Responsibility and Responsibility

-In this chapter, I will be using two concepts that share the same name: Responsibility.
-On meaning of responsibility was coined by Rebecca Wirfs-Brock (TODO check the surname) to mean: TODO check the term, and the other by Robert C. Martin to mean "a reason to change".
-I will try to disambiguate (TODO check proper word) by calling the first one "obligation" and the second one "purpose".
+In this chapter, I will be using two concepts that, unfortunately, happen to share the same name: responsibility.
+One meaning of responsibility was [coined by Rebecca Wirfs-Brock](http://www.wirfs-brock.com/PDFs/PrinciplesInPractice.pdf) to mean "an obligation to perform a task or know certain information", and the other by Robert C. Martin to mean "a reason to change".
+To avoid this ambiguity, I will try calling the first one "obligation" and the second one "purpose" in this chapter.

+The relationship between the two can be described by the following sentences:

+1. A class has obligations towards its clients.
+1. The obligations are what the class "promises" to do for its clients.
+1. The class does not have to fulfill the obligations alone.
+Typically, it does so with help from other objects - its collaborators.
+Those collaborators, in turn, have have their collaborators.
+1. Each of the collaborators is given a purpose resulting from decomposition of the obligation.

 ## Channel and DataDispatch one more time